ueberdosis/tiptap-docs/.changeset/eager-doodles-tap.md

 'tiptap-docs': patch
 ---

-Add new documentation for the UI components of the Notion-like template and update the existing components of the Simple Editor Template
+Add documentation for the UI components of the Notion-like template and update the existing components of the Simple Editor Template